 Scrive remains a processor, or subprocessor, on behalf of the customer that initiated the specific electronic signature process.

-N.b. should Scrive itself be the initiator of the Scrive eSign workflow, then Scrive is the controller, in which case the legal basis is the necessity for the performance of a contract between us and the recipient of the Scrive eSign workflow.
+N.b. should Scrive itself be the initiator of the Scrive eSign workflow, then Scrive is the controller, in which case the legal basis is the necessity for the performance of a contract between Scrive and the recipient of the Scrive eSign workflow.

-How is personal data processed within Scrive eSign?
+Processing of personal data within Scrive eSign

 When Scrive acts as the processor (or subprocessor) on behalf of a customer using the eSign service, the customer is responsible for the processing of your personal data and the legal basis of processing.

 - If you have an individual account with Scrive eSign, Scrive is processing the following personal data in relation to you: